 - Society for Undergraduate Mathematics (SUM Club) (a student chapter of the Mathematical Association of America)

-- Society of Multicultural Scientists
+- Society for Multicultural Scientists (SMS)

 - Society of Physics Students (SPS)